maliksalman/pcf-boot-samples/README.md

 # CloudFoundry/SpringBoot sample applications

-## amqp-source

-This sample spring-boot application produces 'grape' messages into RabbitMQ topic(s) using spring-cloud-streams abstraction.
-It demonstrates how to setup serialization for date/time objects to JSON - which is the format it produces the 'grape' messages in.
-Also demenstrates producing multiple types of message on a single topic.
-Use the `amqp-sink` app to consume the 'grape' messages.

-## amqp-sink

-This sample spring-boot application consumes 'grape' messages from RabbitMQ topic(s) using the spring-cloud-streams abstraction.
-It shows how to properly consume messages using either the `MessageHandler` or `@StreamListener` mechanisms exposed by spring-cloud-streams.
-It also demonstrates how to setup deserialization for date/time objects from JSON - which is the format it expects the 'grape' messages on the topics to be in.
-In addition, it also shows how to use headers to consumer multiple type of events from a single topic.
-Use the `amqp-source` to generate different kind of 'grape' messages.

 ## discovery-a

 Sample spring-boot application that registers with eureka-server with its registration status depending on a healthcheck.
 Also, shows example of making a call to the `discovery-b` app by first locating it through the eureka-server.